 - 1/2 cup raisins

-- Line a rimmed baking sheet with a silat mat or parchment paper (you can also just spray the pan with some cooking spray.
-You choose!).
+- Preheat oven to 350F/176C.
+Line a rimmed baking sheet with a silpat mat or parchment paper (you can also just spray the pan with some cooking spray).
+You choose!

-- In a large bowl combine oatmeal, white whole wheat flour, light brown sugar, cinnamon, baking soda, and kosher salt.
+- In a large bowl combine oats, white whole wheat flour, light brown sugar, cinnamon, baking soda, and kosher salt.
 Gently toss everything together.

 - Combine ground chia seeds with water in a small bowl and let rest for 5 minutes or until thickened.